apace100/origins-docs/docs/types/power_types/attribute.md

     This power type does **not** support a `condition`.
 If the `condition` field is present, it will be ignored.
 If you wish to check for an entity condition before applying the attribute modifier(s), you can use the [Conditioned Attribute](../power_types/conditioned_attribute.md) power type instead.

+!!! note

+    Refer to the [Minecraft Fandom Wiki: Attribute](https://minecraft.fandom.com/wiki/Attribute) page for a list of **vanilla** attributes that you can modify.

 ### Fields